Morgan and Marvin Smith: Biography

-The brothers were born in Nicholasville, Kentucky, to sharecroppers Charles and Allena Smith.
-The family moved to Lexington, when Morgan and Marvin were 12 years old.
+The brothers were born in Nicholasville, Kentucky to sharecroppers Charles and Allena Smith.
+The family moved to Lexington when Morgan and Marvin were 12 years old.
 They frequently helped their parents harvest crops and exercised their drawing skills from a young age by tracing pictures from Sears catalogs.

-While in high school Morgan and Marvin Smith developed their artistic skills using oil paints and soaps to create sculptures.
-They worked numerous odd jobs while in high school, which gained them connections with the wealthy, white population and allowed them to further their artistic ambitions.
+While in high school, Morgan and Marvin developed their artistic skills using oil paints and soaps to create sculptures.
+They worked numerous odd jobs while in high school which gained them connections with the wealthy, white population and allowed them to further their artistic ambitions.
 They acquired their first camera from an affluent local photographer and taught themselves how to use it.
 They were the first to graduate high school in their family and chose to pursue art careers despite receiving football scholarships to numerous Historically Black Colleges.
 The twins moved to New York City in 1933 due to lack of opportunity for Black artists in Kentucky.
-Before finding their place as photographers in Harlem they worked for the Works Progress Administration building gardens and painting murals.
+Before finding their place as photographers in Harlem, they worked for the Works Progress Administration building gardens and painting murals.